 Driving distance and time (approximate) for this driving leg is: 350 kms / 217 miles : 4.6 hours

-Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
 To see the ice from a viewpoint you can walk along the valley floor to the viewpoint below the terminal face.
 However, to go on the glacier itself you must take a licensed helicopter tour.
+If walking is not your thing you can explore the township full of souvenir and gift shops, some great spots for a bite to eat are SnakeBite Brewery or King Tiger.

 Nestled in thick historic West Coast forest and a stone's throw from wild black sand beaches, this is one of the world's most unusual glaciers.
 Beautiful blue skies or magical misty rain, whatever the weather - you will feel like you are in Narnia or LOTR.

 With easy walking at your pace, information on glaciology, geology, geomorphology, flora and fauna, local legends, history, and small guided groups with fantastic guides, you will experience this glacier in style and in the best hands with the only local company.
 Wander past glacier rivers and streams and through beautiful podocarp forest; discover hidden natural treasures such as native snails, wild native mushrooms, and dozens of species of native orchids; listen to native bird song and waterfalls; see if you can spot a Chamois or a Tahr on the huge snow-capped mountains above while drinking a cup of tea and talking one-on-one with your guide.
-This tour will be a highlight of your travels in New Zealand.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

 Driving north on State Highway 6 you pass through many small West Coast towns.
 Hari Hari is the township that Guy Menzies decided to land in (or rather crash land) as he became the first person to fly solo across the Tasman.
 Ross is the site of an old gold mining town and some of the old buildings remain.
 You can even pan for gold.
 The craft and gift stores in Hokitika are excellent with a great range of locally made items and if you want to explore further here then the Hokitika Gorge is worthy of a detour.

 Just south of Greymouth is Shantytown a replica gold rush town with lots of great displays from yesteryear.
 Be sure to stop at the supermarket in Greymouth as there is none in Punakaiki.
-Punakaiki is a highlight of this drive so allow plenty of time to walk the paths and explore the formations.
+Punakaiki is a highlight of this drive so allow plenty of time to walk the paths and explore the Pancake Rocks.

 Delve into an ancient wonderland of stalactites, stalagmites and glowworms in the enormous Nile River Caves.
 At the Charleston Base you'll be equipped with caving helmets, coats and boots and the taken to the Nile River Rainforest Train where you'll travel through the forest before exploring the dry upper levels of the Aranui Entrance series.
 Recently discovered, the Metro cave is one of only several caves in the world left in a natural unspoilt state.
 Exploring the lower level of the cave system, in the dark you will find galaxies of glow worms spanning over you.
 Your guides will enrich your journey with captivating illustrations, explanations and stories connecting you with this special place.
 After emerging back to the daylight a short stroll leads back to the train.